Hiring Process

 Second Round Interviews

-Outstanding candidates are invited for a second round of interviews where at least two Department attorneys interview them.
-Candidates also meet with a current honors attorney at the end of the interview day.
-The honors attorney meeting allows candidates to ask informal, off-record questions about the program.
-The Department completes all second-round interviews by the end of October.
+Outstanding candidates are invited for second round of interviews where at least two Department attorneys interview them.
+Candidates also have the opportunity to meet with current honors attorneys to ask informal, off-record questions about the program.
+The Second Round may also include a writing prompt.

 Selection

-At the conclusion of interviewing, a committee composed of Senior Department attorneys meet to review applications and select the new honors attorneys class.
+At the conclusion of interviewing, a committee composed of Senior Department attorneys meet to review the applicants and select the new honors attorneys class.
 After approval from the General Counsel, the Honors Attorney Program Manager extends offers to candidates for approximately four positions.
 Offers are generally extended by late-November.